GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting-primer/index.md

 #### Experiment locally or with a demo

-1. Enable the API locally in your browser by turning on the flag `#enable-experimental-web-platform-features`.
+1. To enable the API locally in your browser, turn on the flag `#enable-experimental-web-platform-features`.
 A Chrome flag is a toggle that tells your browser to enable certain experimental functionalities.
 To turn on that flag, paste `chrome://flags/#enable-experimental-web-platform-features` in Chrome's search